hilbix/tino/howto/cirrus-ci.md

 Open https://cirrus-ci.com/
 - Let it access your GitHub account
 - **Keep it open** to see what Cirrus CI is doing.
 - Do not be puzzled.
-It does nothing until you push.
+Nothingh shows up there until your first push to a project with a `.cirrus.yml` file.
 Then it fills with life, fully automagically!

 ## Create a `.cirrus.yml` in a public Repo